cfengine/documentation/reference/promise-types/guest_environments.markdown

 **Allowed input range**: `[a-zA-Z0-9_]+`

-**Synopsis**: A class indicating which physical node will execute this guest machine
+**Description**: A class indicating which physical node will execute this guest machine

 **Example**: